Intelligent Building Automation Technologies Market

 Market Size Estimation

-Multiple approaches were adopted to estimate and forecast the size of the intelligent building automation technologies market.
-The first approach involves estimating market size by summing up the revenue generated by companies through the sale of intelligent building automation technologies offerings.
+Multiple approaches were used to estimate and forecast the size of the intelligent building automation technologies market.
+The first approach estimates market size by summing the revenue generated by companies from the sale of intelligent building automation technology offerings.

-- Key players in the market have been identified through extensive secondary research.
+- Key players in the market were identified through extensive secondary research.

-- In terms of value, the industry’s supply chain and market size have been determined through primary and secondary research processes.
+- In terms of value, the industry’s supply chain and market size were determined through primary and secondary research.

-- All percentage shares, splits, and breakups have been determined using secondary sources and verified through primary sources.
+- All percentage shares, splits, and breakups were determined using secondary sources and verified with primary sources.

 Data Triangulation

-After arriving at the overall market size, the intelligent building automation technologies market was divided into several segments and subsegments.
+After determining the overall market size, the intelligent building automation technologies market was divided into several segments and subsegments.
 A data triangulation procedure was used to complete the overall market engineering process and arrive at the exact statistics for all segments and subsegments, wherever applicable.
-The data was triangulated by studying various factors and trends from the demand and supply sides.
-Along with data triangulation and market breakdown, the market size was validated by the top-down and bottom-up approaches.
+The data was triangulated by analyzing various factors and trends from the demand and supply sides.
+Along with data triangulation and market breakdown, the market size was validated using the top-down and bottom-up approaches.

 Market Definition